If you’re looking for a flavorsome way to get spinach into your diet I have you covered.

 Making it Vegan

-This healthy spinach soup can easily be made vegan.
+This tasty spinach soup can easily be made vegan.
 I have often made it so.

 To make this palak soup vegan: